+gradeability

-gradeability-the maximum slope that the aerial platform is capable of travel.
+he maximum slope that the aerial platform is capable of travel.

-ground fault circuit interrupter-a fast-acting circuit breaker that opens to stop electrical circuit flow if it senses a very small current leakage to ground.
-Also called GFCI.
-The GFCI is used to protect personnel against a potential shock hazard from defective electrical tools or wiring.
+ground fault circuit interrupter or residual current detector a fast-acting circuit breaker that opens to stop electrical circuit flow if it senses a very small current leakage to ground.
+Also called GFCI or RCD.
+The GFCI/RCD is used to protect personnel against a potential shock hazard from defective electrical tools or wiring.

+guardrail system

-guardrail system-a vertical barrier around the platform to prevent personnel from falling.
+a vertical barrier around the platform to prevent personnel from falling.

+hazardous location

-hazardous location-any location that contains, or has the potential to contain, an explosive or flammable atmosphere as defined by ANSI/NFPA 505.
+any location that contains, or has the potential to contain, an explosive or flammable atmosphere as defined by ANSI/NFPA 505.

+▶ jib boom

-jib boom-a boom assembly located between the main boom and the platform.
+a boom assembly located between the main boom and the platform.